The Best Way to take Turmeric (Easy Golden Milk Recipe)

 Turmeric is a food spice that gives curry and many other South Asian dishes their bright, orange color.
 It looks a lot like ginger and is also a rhizome.
 When sliced, the inside is bright orange.
 It is often used in its dried powder form, though recently it has become popular as a capsule.
 Curcumin — the main molecule in turmeric is known for its healing properties and is also an effective anti-inflammatory.
 This spice has been used for centuries as an alternative treatment for a variety of illnesses and medical conditions.

-The simplest way to take Turmeric
+The simplest way to take turmeric

 Easy Golden Milk Recipe

-Fat of your choice – I use a cup of milk.
+Fat of your choice – I use a cup of regular milk.
 Warm milk is my go-to comfort drink when I’m feeling down.
 For my husband who is lactose sensitive, I use coconut milk.
 Coconut has healthy fats that make a great combination with turmeric.
-I’ve heard people use almond, rice or even soy milk.
+I’ve heard people use almond, rice or even oat milk.